dd32/td-gh-ex/readme.txt

 == License ==

-Spasalon WordPress Theme, Copyright (C) 2013-2020, Webriti Spasalon Pro is distributed under the terms of the GNU GPL
+Spasalon WordPress Theme, Copyright (C) 2013-2020, priyanshumittal Spasalon is distributed under the terms of the GNU GPL

 == Changelog ==

+@Version 2.1.4
+1. Implemented "Links within content must be underlined" guideline.
+2. Added contact form 7 image license and fixed console warning issue.
+3. Escaped the pingback_url().
 @Version 2.1.3
 1. Updated the bootstrap version to fix the menu issue in WP 5.6.
 @Version 2.1.2